 There’s no shortage of easy and flexible ways to make money from home.
-But are all these opportunities and jobs legit?
-One type of remote job you may hear about often is packing or assembly work.
+But are these opportunities and jobs legit?
+One type of remote job you may hear about often is packing, sending, or assembly work.

-Here’s what you need to know about work-from-home packing jobs, how they could be a scam, and what to do instead.
+Here’s what you need to know about work from home packing jobs, how they might be a scam, and what to do instead.

 1. Stuffing Envelopes

-Work-from-home envelope stuffing jobs are generally advertised with headlines like:
+Work from home envelope stuffing jobs are advertised with headlines like:

 or